-Unlike other overhead expenses, such as rent or business supplies, credit card processing fees are more complicated to predict and understand as pricing models vary across merchant service providers and often include hidden costs.
+If you’ve decided to accept credit card payments for your business, you’ll quickly realize there are many merchant providers out there and they all charge differently.
+Unlike other overhead expenses, such as rent or business supplies, credit card processing fees are more complicated to predict and understand.
+This is because the pricing models that determine credit card merchant fees vary among merchant service providers and can include hidden costs.

 In short, the effective rate is calculated by dividing your total processing fees by your total credit card sales volume.
 The best way to do this is to calculate it based on your yearly numbers as there can be large variations if you calculate it on a month-to-month basis.

 Now that we understand effective rate, let’s look at the different pricing options to see which option is ideal for your business.

-However, if you are processing more than $5,000 to $8,000 per month you might be paying more than if you had a tiered rate plan with a dedicated merchant account.
-For example, if your average transaction was $5 and you had $100,000 in credit card revenue, your flat rate fee could be $8,900 per year making your effective rate 8.9%.
+However, if you are processing more than $5,000 to $8,000 per month in credit card payments, you might actually be paying more than if you had a tiered rate plan with a dedicated merchant account.
+For instance, if we use the 2.9% plus 30 cents per swipe applied to $100,000 in annual credit card volume with an average transaction of $5, the flat rate fee could be $8,900 per year making your effective rate 8.9%.